cbh75/configure-ad/README.md

 <br />

 Once connected, notice that we are logging in as bab.fuva, instead of Jane Doe or the user we specified when creating the virtual machine.
+And with that, congratulations!
+You have set up Active Directory Domain Services!